Computing with quadratic forms over number fields: Witt equivalence

 and let $f_j= (\CO_K/\gd_j \colon \FF_2)$ be the inertia degree of $\gd_j$ ($1\leq j\leq k)$.
 The local degree $d_j = (K_{\gd_j}\colon \QQ_2)$ is the product $d_j = e_j f_j$.
 What we need is to determine the local level $s_j = s(K_{\gd_j})$.
 Fix an even prime $\gd = \gd_j$.

-\begin{alg} Let $\gd$ be an even prime of a number field $K$, $e$ be the ramification and $f$ the inertia degree of $\gd$.
-This algorithm computes the level $s(K_\gd)$ of the dyadic completion $K_\gd$ of $K$. \begin{enumerate} \item Use Algorithm~\ref{alg_is_square} to check if $-1$ is a square in $K$, if so then return $1$ and quit. \item If both $e$ and $f$ are odd, then return $4$. \item If $e$ is odd but $f$ is even, then return $2$. \item If $e$ is even, use Algorithm~\ref{alg_dyadic_sqr} to check whether $-1$ is a square in $K_\gd$, if so then return $1$, if not then return $2$. \end{enumerate} \end{alg}
+\begin{alg} Let $\gd$ be an even prime of a number field $K$, $e$ be the ramification index and $f$ the inertia degree of $\gd$.
+This algorithm computes the level $s(K_\gd)$ of the dyadic completion $K_\gd$ of~$K$. \begin{enumerate} \item Check if $-1$ is a square in $K$, if so then return $1$ and quit. \item If both $e$ and $f$ are odd, then return $4$. \item If $e$ is odd but $f$ is even, then return $2$. \item If $e$ is even, check whether $-1$ is a square in $K_\gd$, if so then return $1$, if not then return $2$. \end{enumerate} \end{alg}